 - Domestic Effluent Disposal.
 The method of domestic effluent disposal has a major bearing on the size of the lot to be subdivided.
 A soil and water test will be necessary to ascertain the minimum area for effluent disposal which in turn will impact on the size of the lot. - Road Alignment and access.
 The road alignment and access should have adequate sight lines so that any potential impact with other vehicles travelling on the road are minimised. - Traffic Generation.
-Traffic generation for rural residential development is the same as urban development which is 6 - 10 movements per day.
+Traffic generation for rural residential development is the same as urban development which is 6 10 movements per day.
 This can add up to a number of traffic movements which can overload existing roads and intersections.
 This may cause a need for road widening and or intersection treatment.

 The Hawkesbury LGA, except for the Vineyard Urban Release Area is classed as the Metropolitan Rural Area (MRA) and this does not allow for any major expansion of the urban area of Sydney into the MRA.
 It is noted that when the exclusionary criteria are applied to the settlements, none of the Local Centre -Villages can be expanded because of a mixture of slope, floodprone, bushfire prone and infrastructure issues.
 This provides some certainty for the settlements but could have the impact of increasing the price of land in the settlements.
 However, it may be possible to allow for some 'organic' growth of some of the settlements by providing for a small amount of growth along the lines of the current population growth of the LGA which is 0.7% per annum over the past 10 years according to the ABS Regional Population Growth database.
 This would require detailed investigations of each of the settlements in question and should also be done in association with an assessment of the services and facilities available in each settlement.
-It is noted that currently, Council has a Planning Proposal for land between Kurrajong and Kurmond for some large lot residential development.
-This is currently being assessed by the Department of Planning, Industry and Environment.
+The Hawkesbury Housing Strategy identifies the accommodation of continued incremental growth in rural villages, whilst maintaining the local character and respecting environmental constraints which is supported.

-It is noted that the Hawkesbury Housing Strategy has identified that Richmond and Windsor have sufficient land to accommodate future residential development by modest increases in residential density as well as utilising other housing options.
+It is also noted that the Hawkesbury Housing Strategy has identified that Richmond and Windsor have sufficient land to accommodate future residential development by increases in residential density as well as utilising other housing options.
 The Vineyard Urban Release Area is to accommodate new housing (this is part of the North West Growth Area and not considered in this strategy).
 There is zoned land that is yet to be subdivided at Glossodia and North Richmond.
-Sites for further investigation have also been identified at North Richmond, Glossodia and Wilberforce.